Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-18-lets-talk-about-speed.md

 date: 2021-01-18T00:00:00Z
 ---

-## When people think of UX they think of content strategy and design.
+## When people think of UX, they think of content strategy and design.
 But what is equally as important is how fast your website loads.
-Let's talk about speed
+Let's talk about speed.

 <img src="/assets/images/page-speed.jpg" width="500" height="600" alt="Let's talk about page speed" />

 ### What do we mean by speed?

-To a regular user, measuring how fast a website load is a time from request to where the page is rendered.
-However,  a page loading isn't a single moment in time but a full experience, and this experience can't be measured by a single metric.
+To a regular user, measuring how fast a website load is a time from request to the page's rendering.
+However,  a page loading isn't a single moment in time, but a single metric can't measure a full experience and this experience.
 A page can load quickly in all but one metric, and it'll be that one metric that determines its overall speed.

 The way we should think about speed is similar to [Cliff from Cheer's Buffalo theory](http://mjboesen.incolor.com/Literature/Buffalo_Theory.HTML).
 A website only moves as fast as its slowest metric.

 Rather than measuring load with just one Google Network Metric, you should time each moment during the experience that affects the user's perception of load speed.
-When a user navigates to a web page, they're typically looking for certain types of feedback:
+When a user navigates to a web page, they're typically looking for certain types of feedback.

 It's more important to know how the user experiences a web page request to understand these metrics.